 When I first learned this adaptation of Ghost in the Shell was in production with Scarlett Johansson in the lead roll, I was somewhat disappointed.
 All I could think was great, More Hollywood white-washing.
-After seeing the trailer and behind-the-scenes look at the film’s special effects by Weta Workshop, I was sold.
-When the film opened in theaters I was not disappointed … with the look of the world, just the look of the major.
+After seeing the trailer and behind-the-scenes look at the film’s special effects by Weta Workshop, I was sold on the industrial design.
+When the film opened in theaters I was not disappointed with the look of the world, just the look of the major.

 Is it reality, or is it racism?

 One one hand there is the reality that she just is not not Japanese.
 On the other hand, teenage boys cannot resist Scarlett Johannsen and movie studios cannot resist ticket revenue.
 I don’t think she will be bad in this role.
 Mamoru Oshii, the director of the Ghost in the Shell anime films seems to agree.
 He said Scarlett Johansson exceeded his expectations for the character from beginning to end.